Niece and nephew

 In the lineal kinship system used in the English-speaking world, a niece or nephew is a child of an individual's sibling or sibling-in-law.
 A niece is female and a nephew is male, and they would call their parents' siblings aunt or uncle.
-The gender-neutral term nibling has been used in place of the common terms, especially in specialist literature.
+The gender-neutral term nibling has been used in place of the common terms, primarily in specialist literature.

 As aunt/uncle and niece/nephew are separated by one generation, they are an example of a second-degree relationship.
 Unless related by marriage, they are 25% or more related by blood if the aunt/uncle is a full sibling of one of the parents, or 12.5% if they are a half-sibling.

 Etymology and lexicology

 The word nephew is derived from the French word neveu which is derived from the Latin nepos.
 The term nepotism, meaning familial loyalty, is derived from this Latin term.
 Niece entered Middle English from the Old French word nece, which also derives from Latin nepotem.

 The word nibling, derived from sibling, is a neologism suggested by Samuel Martin in 1951 as a cover term for "nephew or niece"; it is not common outside of specialist literature.
 Sometimes in discussions involving analytic material or in abstract literature, terms such as male nibling and female nibling are preferred to describe nephews and nieces respectively.
 Terms such as nibling are also sometimes viewed as a gender-neutral alternative to terms which may be viewed as perpetuating the overgenderization of the English language; it can also be used likewise to refer to non-binary relatives.

 These French-derived terms displaced the Middle English nyfte, nift, nifte, from Old English nift, from Proto-Germanic *niftiz ('niece'); and the Middle English neve, neave, from Old English nefa, from Proto-Germanic *nefô ('nephew').